JayWood/the-seo-framework/readme.txt

 	* The Term SEO Box is removed if another popular SEO plugin is detected.
 	* Feed excerpt generation time.
 	* Sitemap generation time.
+	* Disabled query caching when fetching posts on the sitemap as it's a redundant feature at that point.
+	* Right before the sitemap gets rendered, many filters have been cleaned up to save memory.
 	* The custom title is now trimmed from whitespace in the Home Page Settings metabox.
 	* WPMUdev Domain Mapping database values are now all fetched in one query instead of two.
 	* External SEO plugin detection, it now uses constants to search for when applicable.
 	* External Sitemap plugin detection, it now uses constants to search for when applicable.
+	* Settings tabs vertical icon alignment.
 * **Fixed:**
 	/
 	* Added cache key language detection, to build correct descriptions for the right language.
 This works on WPML, qTranslate X and many other translation plugins.